Spirostomum: Description

 The oral region is surprisingly long, and is bounded by a long adoral zone of membranelles on the left side.
 A paroral kinety is located to the right of the AZM, thickened significantly at its proximal end.
 The genus also has 10-50 somatic kineties (depending on the species), distributed on the cell surface, that are positioned parallel to the main body axis.
 However, upon contraction, these kineties form clockwise spirals, and the cell takes on an ellipsoid shape.
 There are also 1-6 rows of packed cortical granules in between each pair of kineties.

 When the organism is left undisturbed on a slide, it builds a protective layer of mucilaginous lorica that accumulates sediment particles from the debris located around the specimen as it moves.
 During filter feeding, the anterior end of the organism would protrude out of the completed lorica.

 A single contractile vacuole is positioned at the posterior end of the organism, attached to a collecting canal that extends towards the anterior end.
 When filled with fluid, the vacuole takes up a substantial portion of the posterior end.
 The distinction between the contractile vacuole and the rest of the cytoplasm is usually very clear.

 Species can possess either a moniliform or single (in ellipsoid, filiform, or elongated form) macronucleus.
 This is not dependent on the life stages, but rather that some species have a certain type while others have the other.
-They also have a variable number of macronuclei that are around 1-3 µm in size.
+They also have a variable number of macronuclei that are around 1-3 μm in size.
 Spirostomum’s macronucleus, possessing a double membrane with perforations, is the first record of a nucleus being highly extensile.
-The macronucleus can initially measure at 18 mm and then be extended to 72 mm (fifteen times longer).
+The macronucleus can initially measure at 18 μm and then be extended to 72 μm (fifteen times longer).
 The number of micronuclei vary in number, but they are either ovoid or ellipsoid in shape and are usually located near the macronuclei.
 For “single” type macronuclei, there are depressions for the micronuclei, thus resulting in overlapping.